bambangy/DapperCommandBuilder/README.md

-# DapperCommandBuilder
+# SqlCommandBuilder
-Command Builder (not only) for Dapper.
-This will make querying raw script more comfortable (at least for me).
-And reduce the mistaken in writing a sql command.
+A library for building raw SQL queries more maintainably and with fewer mistakes.

 ## Prequisite
 None to be prepared

 ## How to use
 ### Introduction
- - You can start querying by call `DapperCommand.Init()`.
+ - You can start querying by call `CommandBuilder.Init()`.
 Then write your query as your needs.
  - You can use some method to construct your query and at the end call `.Build()`
- - `.Build()` have return of `IDapperCommandResult`, which have two properties `Script` and `Parameters`
+ - `.Build()` have return of `IQueryCommandResult`, which have two properties `Script` and `Parameters`
  - `Script` is raw sql query
  - `Parameters` is sets of name and value bind parameters to query.
 ### SELECT